 - Complete product traceability

-We seek to promote long-term relationships with its suppliers.
-Where possible we use British & Irish products and support local farming.
-For example our chips are made using 100% British potatoes, our beef burgers are made with 100% British beef, our sausages are made with 100% British pork and all our beef steaks come from Britain and Ireland.
+We promote long-term relationships with our suppliers.
+Where possible, we use British products and support British farming.
+For example, our chips are made using 100% British potatoes; our beef burgers are made with 100% British and Irish beef; our sausages are made with 100% British and Irish pork; all of our beef steaks come from Britain and Ireland.